pnp/cli-microsoft365/docs/guides/mpa.md

 Office 365 CLI uses [MkDocs](http://www.mkdocs.org) to publish documentation pages.
 See more information about installing MkDocs on your operating system at http://www.mkdocs.org/#installation.

+Office 365 CLI documentation uses the `mkdocs-material` theme.
+See more information about installing mkdocs-material on your operating system at https://squidfunk.github.io/mkdocs-material.

 Once you have MkDocs installed on your machine, in the command line:

 - run `cd ./docs/manual` to change directory to where the manual pages are stored
 - run `mkdocs serve` to start the local web server with MkDocs and view the documentation in the web browser

+Alternatively, you can use the mkdocs-material Docker image to test documentation:

+- on macOS:
+  - run `cd ./docs/manual` to change directory to where the manual pages are stored
+  - run `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material` to start the local web server with MkDocs and view the documentation in the web browser
+- on Windows:
+  - run `docker run --rm -it -p 8000:8000 -v c/projects/office365-cli/docs/manual:/docs squidfunk/mkdocs-material` to start the local web server with MkDocs and view the documentation in the web browser